mozilla/global-sprint/_articles/site-hosts.md

 1. **READ** the short sections below.
 If you'd like to know more about collaboration for the open web, we recommend this *optional*, 1-hour course, ["Open Leadership 101"](https://mozilla.teachable.com/p/open-leadership-101).
 2. **READ** and ensure you agree with [Mozilla's Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) for this event.
 3. **CHECK** to see if there's already a site in your local area, using [this list](https://mozilla.github.io/global-sprint/register/) Depending on the level of interest in your community, can join forces with any existing sites, or start your own.
 4. [**REGISTER** your site!](https://goo.gl/forms/MX01siV4Je6HMYUF3) You'll hear back from us with more info, particularly about communications with other sites during the Sprint...
-We'll also send you printable promotional materials, and the first 50 host sites will get a swag pack of stickers to help promote the Global Sprint.
+We'll also send you printable promotional materials, and the first 50 host sites will get a swag pack of stickers and a $50 coffee subsidy to help promote the Global Sprint.

 ### Hosting a site at the Global Sprint